Against the Compass EXPEDITIONS, exploring off the beaten track destinations across Central Asia, the Middle East and the Caucasus region.

 COVID-19 Cancellation policy

-In the hypothetical case Mauritania shuts down its borders due to COVID-19, the trip will be postponed.
+In the hypothetical case Syria shuts down its borders due to COVID-19, or the trip can’t take place because of COVID-19, the trip will be postponed.

 Do you have any further questions about the tour?